-The purchase and sale of energy in the Regulated Contracting Environment is formalised by means of contracts signed between the generators and the distributors, who take part in energy purchase and sale auctions held by the Chamber for Commercialising Electricity (CCEE).
+The purchase and sale of energy in the Regulated Contracting Environment is formalized by means of contracts signed between the generators and the distributors, who take part in energy purchase and sale auctions held by the Chamber for Commercializing Electricity (CCEE).

 These contracts have specific regulations for aspects such as the price of the energy, sub-market registration of the contract and supply term, not subject to bilateral changes by the agents.

 In the regulated contracting environment are the captive consumers, those who purchase energy from the distribution concessionaires to which they are connected, each consumer unit pays only one energy bill per month, including the service of distribution and generation of energy, and tariffs are regulated by the Government.